bobvoorneveld/Coding-Challenges/README.md

 I would like to thank Dan Shiffman for all the great video's, books and websites he has created.
 His enthousiastic video's are the reason I started this repository.

 My goal is to catch up with the challenges.
+To have a broad overview of my progress, [check this file](Checklist Challenges.md)

 The original videos for these challenges are on [YouTube](https://www.youtube.com/watch?v=17WoOqgXsRM&list=PLRqwX-V7Uu6ZiZxtDDRCi6uhfTH4FilpH)